psychemedia/sin-eater-resources/resources/HSTNT_historical-notes-rowlands.md

 money: — " Your man Sam ow«s me threepence, which must be deducted in the account between you and me; therefore, pray take care of it, or stop ''it."
-Such letters as the following were sent to her three times a day : —
+Such letters as the following were sent to her three times a day: —

 ** I beg of you not to be impatient, though an hour before you see